ScrappyHub/core-vertical-defense-security/README.md

-# CORE VERTICAL — Defense & Security
+# CORE VERTICAL — Defense & Security Systems

-This repository defines the Defense & Security interpretation layer for CORE.
+This repository defines the Defense & Security vertical for CORE.

-It translates physics-engine outputs into anomaly detection, threat assessment, and situational awareness workflows.
+It is a **high-integrity, physics-based threat interpretation system** used for detection, classification, and analysis of physical phenomena.

-## Scope
+## Physics Stack (Authoritative)

+- ARES — acoustic propagation & detection
+- MAGNETAR — EM fields, radar, RF behavior
+- HYDRA — underwater acoustics & flow
+- ATMOS — air coupling, pressure waves
+- KINETIC — structural vibration & impact
-- Anomaly detection pipelines
+- SIGNAL — anomaly detection & coherence
+- RGSR — cross-domain fusion

+## Real-World Phenomena Modeled

+- Submarines & underwater vehicles
+- Missiles & rockets
+- Aircraft & drones
+- Explosions & shockwaves
+- Underground tunnels & voids
-- Acoustic / EM / vibration threat interpretation
+- EM / RF interference & spoofing

-- Controlled-access dashboards
+## What This Vertical Is

+- A **physics-first detection system**
+- An **anomaly and pattern interpretation platform**
-- Signal coherence and deviation analysis
+- A **non-speculative analysis environment**
-- Sensor fusion review tooling

-## Non-Scope
+## What This Vertical Is Not

-- No weapons systems
+- Not a weapons system
-- No physics engines
+- Not command & control
-- No autonomous decision authority
+- Not autonomous targeting
-- No platform governance

-## Architecture Position
-Consumes truth data from CORE engines and RGSR.
-Acts strictly as an interpretation and presentation layer.
+## Registries & Lenses

+- Threat signature registry
+- Sensor fusion profiles
+- Environmental presets
+- Risk classification schemas

-## Governance
+## Governance & Restrictions

-All features are subject to CORE platform governance.
-This repo cannot override access, safety, or ethical constraints.
+- High-risk vertical
+- Access is tightly gated
+- Outputs are interpretive, not directive
+- All activity is auditable under CORE